When is the Parade?

 St Patrick’s Parade is the most famous Irish tradition in the world so You should visit her when you are in Ireland.

-While visiting Ireland, founding yourself in the heart of St. Patrics Parade is definitely a must!
-On St Partick`s Day lots of festivals in different parts of the world are organized to celebrate Irish culture.
+Firstly while visiting Ireland, founding yourself in the heart of St. Patrick Parade is definitely a must!
+Secondly: On St Partick`s Day lots of festivals in different parts of the world are organized to celebrate Irish culture.

 March 17 remembers St. Patrick’s who was one of Ireland’s patron saints.
 It’s a bank holiday in Ireland, which has evolved into a celebration of Irish culture with parades.
 St. Patrick’s Parade starts at 12.01 p.m. usually from O’Connell Street located in center of Dublin.